SnehaKhadtare07/To-Do-List/README.md

 ├─ package.json
 ├─ vite.config.js
 └─ README.md

-Usage
+🎮 Usage

-Enter a task in the input field and press Enter or click the Add button.
+✍️ Type your task → smash Enter or click Add

-Click the checkbox to mark a task as completed.

-Click the Delete button to remove a task.
+✅ Check the box when you’re done (flex on your productivity 💪)

+🗑️ Rage delete tasks when life gets messy 😂

-Available Scripts
+📜 Scripts
-In the project directory, you can run:

-npm run dev – Start the development server
+npm run dev → 🏗️ Dev server (aka coding zone)

-npm run build – Build the app for production
+npm run build → 📦 Production build (for showing off)

-npm run preview – Preview the production build locally
+npm run preview → 👀 Preview your masterpiece

-Learn More
+📚 Learn More (level up 🔥)

-React Documentation
+⚛️ React Docs

-Vite Documentation
+⚡ Vite Docs

-CSS Tricks
+🎨 CSS Tricks

-License
+🪪 License

-This project is open-source and available under the MIT License.
+Open-source & free under MIT License 👩‍⚖️
+Steal it, remix it, break it, fix it — just don’t forget me 🥲

+💖 Built with ❤️, ☕ coffee, and a dash of procrastination by SNEHA KHADTARE 🙌😂